Partnership Approach

 Frequently Asked Questions

 No, Austin’s ASR project is not planned to capture flood waters.
-The ASR project will store drinking water from Austin's core supply source, the Highland Lakes.
+The ASR project will store drinking water from Austin's core supply source, the Colorado River and Highland Lakes.
 An ASR project for flood mitigation is not feasible due to infrastructure and storage requirements as well as cost.

 It is a priority for Austin Water to choose a location for the project that will allow us to protect the water that we store.
 AW will have control of the land above our stored water, but due to the early stage of the project, we have not yet identified specific strategies to achieve that.
 Other ASR projects, for example, have purchased the land above their stored water to protect it, and leased the land back to farmers or ranchers.
 Additionally, Texas Commission on Environmental Quality (TCEQ) requirements for ASR state that ASR projects must be able to maintain control over their stored water.